 Investigation or audit of a potential deal or investment opportunity

-Due diligence is a process of verification, investigation, or audit of a potential deal or investment opportunity to confirm all relevant facts and financial information and to verify anything else that was brought up during an M&A deal or investment process.
+Due diligence is a process of verifying, investigating, or auditing a potential deal or investment opportunity to confirm all relevant facts and financial information, and to verify anything else that arises during an M&A or investment process.
 Due diligence is completed before a deal closes to provide the buyer with an assurance of what they’re getting.

-Transactions that undergo a due diligence process offer higher chances of success.
+Transactions that undergo due diligence are more likely to succeed.
 Due diligence contributes to making informed decisions by enhancing the quality of information available to decision-makers.

 Due diligence allows the buyer to feel more comfortable that their expectations regarding the transaction are correct.
 In mergers and acquisitions (M&A), purchasing a business without doing due diligence substantially increases the risk to the purchaser.

-Due diligence is conducted to provide the purchaser with trust.
-However, due diligence may also benefit the seller, as going through the rigorous financial examination may, in fact, reveal that the fair market value of the seller’s company is more than what was initially thought to be the case.
+Due diligence is conducted to instill trust in the purchaser.
+However, due diligence may also benefit the seller, as a rigorous financial examination may reveal that the fair market value of the seller’s company is higher than initially thought.
 Therefore, it is not uncommon for sellers to prepare due diligence reports themselves prior to potential transactions.

 There are several reasons why due diligence is conducted:

-The costs of undergoing a due diligence process depend on the scope and duration of the effort, which depends heavily on the complexity of the target company.
-Costs associated with due diligence are an easily justifiable expense compared to the risks associated with failing to conduct due diligence.
+The costs of a due diligence process depend on the scope and duration of the effort, which are heavily influenced by the complexity of the target company.
+Costs associated with due diligence are easily justifiable compared to the risks of failing to conduct it.

-Parties involved in the deal determine who bears the expense of due diligence.
-Both buyer and seller typically pay for their own team of investment bankers, accountants, attorneys, and other consulting personnel.
+The parties to the deal determine who bears the expense of due diligence.
+Both the buyer and the seller typically pay for their own teams of investment bankers, accountants, attorneys, and other consultants.

 There is an exhaustive list of possible due diligence questions to be addressed.
 Additional questions may be required for industry-specific M&A deals, while fewer questions may be required for smaller transactions.
 Below are typical due diligence questions addressed in an M&A transaction: